workingenius/reb/README.md

 \?(?P<query>[^#&]*)(&(?P<query>[^#&]*))*
 ```

-Unfortunately, it raises an re compile error, complaining that the same group "query" is declared more than once.
+Unfortunately, it raises an compile error, complaining that the same group "query" is declared more than once.

 ```text
 sre_constants.error: redefinition of group name 'query' as group 3; was group 1 at position 25
 ```

-In information extraction area, it is a common demand to tag two or more different text segment with a same label.
+In the information extraction area, it is a common demand to tag two or more different text segments with the same label.
 In reb, it can be done by tag, like:

 ``` python
 from reb import P